2023 Solar Incentives Guide for Ocean Springs, MS - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, get in touch with your local Ocean Springs solar installers.
+To better understand how the new Clean Energy Credit will apply to you, get in touch with your local Ocean Springs solar installers.

 State & Local Solar Incentives